pyopenapi/pyswagger/docs/topics/main.rst

 The Operation object is callable, and can be provided by a set of :ref:`primitives`, then return a pair of :ref:`SwaggerRequest` and :ref:`SwaggerResponse`.

-SwaggerAuth
+SwaggerSecurity
 ===========

-SwaggerAuth is a placeholder of authorizations,
+SwaggerSecurity is a placeholder of authorizations,

 .. code-block:: python

     # must be initialized with SwaggerApp
-    auth = SwaggerAuth(app)
+    auth = SwaggerSecurity(app)

     # insert autorization information
     app.update_with('simple_basicAuth', ('user', 'password'))